Rates & Fees

 You can expect to pay certain fees no matter which type of loan you choose.
 Origination and closing fees are standard, and while some companies may waive closing costs as an incentive, you cannot count on that generosity.
 Other fees may include an appraisal fee, which should be a third-party appraiser.
 Keep in mind that by law, lenders are no longer allowed to have in-house appraisers as they did in the past.

 Some companies may charge a fee for loan maintenance, though not all do.
-Other services may charge a fee for early payoff, so ask the lender if they charge that fee.
+Other services may charge a fee for early payoff, so check with the lender if you plan to make extra payments.
 None of the companies on our lineup charge early payoff fees.
 However, some that waive closing or origination costs may expect you to pay them if you pay off your loan early.

 Payments & Terms

 The longer the term for a loan, the lower your monthly payments are, but also the longer you are paying interest.
 The most common term for a mortgage loan is 30 years, though you may be eligible for a 15-year loan depending on multiple factors.
 Other loan terms range from 10 to 40 years, but again, the average person will most often receive a 30-year loan.